ebp-group/OpenTripPlanner/README.md

-# OpenTripPlanner

-#1.
-Introduction
+# Introduction

-This document describes how to set up OpenTripPlanner (OTP) with R to perform routing requests and accessibility analysis.
+This readme describes how to set up OpenTripPlanner (OTP) with R to perform routing requests and accessibility analysis.
 The package OpenTripPlanner for R is used here.
 The Package provides wrappers for making http POST requests to a local OTP server as well as functions used for building a graph and loading it.
 All is based on a runnable Java JAR file which was created by myself based on the current development Java OTP developer version (as of April 2020).

 Functionalities directly available from the OpenTripPlanner R package: